Part-time Preparatory Course

 Software as a Service - Work the web!
-This week we introduce Ruby on Rails, a popular and in-demand framework that allows programmers to build complex, exciting web applications.
+This week we dive deeper into Ruby on Rails and introduce strategies to work effectively with legacy code.
 We present more complex testing strategies and help you understand how testing can greatly improve your workflow.
 This week we deepen our knowledge of external libraries (gems), APIs, websockets, etc.

 - Mid Course Project

 Halfway through the course, it is time for you to test your knowledge and take a step away from coach-led exercises.
 It is time for you to dream up, plan for, and build your own project.
 Working in teams or groups, you will not only decide what code to write and which features to implement, but also which planning tools to utilize and when and how to delegate assignments, while we keep a watchful eye to make sure everyone is making progress.
 It's a big week here at Craft Academy.

 These weeks strengthen and deepen your competence and experience with a large project that tests the knowledge you have gained thus far.
 During these three weeks, you'll build a complex and detailed application, based on the prototype you develop in Week Three.
 This time, you will add multiple layers of complexity, and work in Rails as Slow Food Online becomes a marketplace with several user types.
 We will practice Agile workflow, pushing you to work efficiently.
 At the end of these weeks, you will have a large, complicated, and impressive project to add to your portfolio.

 Weeks 11 & 12